Dennis Dodd, Christine Brennan, and Keith Olbermann all have one thing in common: they're rape enablers.

 "James Franklin was neither a good hire, nor a great one.
 James Franklin was perfect."

 Imagine that, someone actually taking the time and exercising the modicum of brainpower required to think this situation through, and coming up with a conclusion so anathema to the reflexive "Penn-State-bad" of the blowhards.
 James Franklin isn't perfect, and his crack about analyzing his assistant coaches' wives to gauge their recruiting ability was undoubtedly a joke in poor taste.
 But would any of these self-important windbags have spent even one line of copy on them if he'd been hired by Texas or the Redskins or the Lions?
 You know why Penn State still even resembles, in any way, the toxic situation Olbermann described?
-Because lazy columnists like those guys have refused to let anyone take from them a topic they can mine whenever they want to muster up some overblown false outrage about a complete non-story like this one, and because their mouth-breathing acolytes are similarly prone to that unbecoming brand of resentment-posing-as-indignation.
+Because lazy columnists like him have refused to let anyone take from them a topic they can mine whenever they want to muster up some overblown false outrage about a complete non-story like this one, and because their mouth-breathing acolytes are similarly prone to that unbecoming brand of resentment-posing-as-indignation.
+If there's still a negative connotation about Penn State, it's because they won't stop insisting there is one.
+To the extent that we haven't moved on since the scandal, it's because they won't let us.

-At some point, you almost have to wonder if maybe this isn't about James Franklin, that it's really about Penn State, that these schmucks would have had a problem with anybody we could've tabbed to coach our team, that they would've found some dirt on Al Golden or Mike Munchak or even Larry Johnson, that it's really a cause for their affronted wrath when we win a damn game or two, or threaten to become the national powerhouse we once were.
+At some point, you almost have to wonder if maybe this isn't about James Franklin, that it's really about Penn State, that these schmucks would have had a problem with anybody we could've tabbed to coach our team, that they would've found some dirt on Al Golden or Mike Munchak or even Larry Johnson--can you believe that Penn State really hired someone who learned from Joe Paterno?--that it's really a cause for their affronted wrath when we win a damn game or two, or threaten to become the national powerhouse we once were.
 This university can do no right, because then what would they have to write about?

 By Saturday, James Franklin will be the head football coach at Penn State.
 I'd tell Dodd and Brennan and Olbermann to take that and shove it, but the sad thing is, I really doubt they even really care.